brontosaurusrex/postbang/misc/avisynthOnLinux.md

     wine32 avs2yuv version.avs - | mpv -

-Should show an avisynth version in player window.
+Should show an AviSynth version in player window.

 to be continued ...